config_resolver provides a

 - version – If specified (f.ex.:

 filenamecan be read.
-Will return a 2-tuple containing a boolean if the file can be read, and a string containing an error/warning message.
+Will return boolean which is True if the file can be read, False otherwise.

 get(section, option, **kwargs)¶